Eurasian Coot Fulica atra Linnaeus, 1758

 Colour Pattern

 An all sooty-black bird with conspicuous white facial shield and bill.
-It has yellow legs with grey feet.
+It has yellow legs with grey webbed feet.
 Juveniles are dark grey with paler face and throat.

 Behavior